-Boards of Canada (or BoC as they're often abbreviated to as) is a band formed by Scottish brothers Michael Sandison and Marcus Eoin.
-While their music is classified as electronic almost, all the samples they use are purely acoustic with many sources from nature documentaries, scientific devices, and frequency modulation.
+Boards of Canada (or BoC) is a band formed by Scottish brothers Michael Sandison and Marcus Eoin.
+While their music is classified as electronic, almost all the samples they use are purely acoustic with many sources from nature documentaries, scientific devices, and frequency modulation.

 And with that, let's begin.